 Like Autodesk, ESRI has been on a drive to convert perpetual users to subscription users, but initially experienced a strong negative reaction from their ArcGIS communities, and had to rethink their strategy.
 There are advantages for some users migrating to ArcGIS Online, especially for individuals and small concerns, as there is no need to upgrade or pay maintenance when using the cloud version.
 It also makes it easy to share work via the cloud.

 OpenLM provides the following functionality for monitoring ArcGIS Online Licenses:-

 - Expiration Date reporting Yes

 Who is ESRI?

 Environmental Systems Research Institute, Inc. (Esri), was founded by Jack Dangermond and his wife Laura in 1969.
 Jack had been working at the Harvard Laboratory for Computer Graphics, established by Howard Fisher.
-Initially Esri was a consulting firm on spatial analysis, who gradually developed the GIS software now known as ArcGIS, the most commonly used GIS software globally, which was first released n 1981.
+Initially, Esri was a consulting firm on spatial analysis, which gradually developed the GIS software now known as ArcGIS, the most commonly used GIS software globally, which was first released in 1981.

 From their original offices in Redlands, California, they have grown and expanded the business to 49 offices globally.
 It is still a privately-owned family business with some 9,000 employees and over a million users.